MarioCSan/CDownloader/README.md

 The download folder will be created automatically if you don't have it.

 ## Use in Windows
+In MS Windows you have to options:

 - Open a terminal in the folder where downloader.exe and urls.txt are located.
 - Run the command `downloader.exe` and watch the files being downloaded.

+Or

+- Double click on the executable

 ## Uses in Linux
 Until the executable is created for debian/linux dist, you can use it in the following way: